openethereum/openethereum.github.io/Deploying-Dapps-to-Parity-Wallet.md

 ## Network DApps

 Once the developer is satisfied that the local dapp operates as intended and wants to take the next step to deploy the dapp to the network.
-For this Parity includes a DApp Registry application to register the manifest, image and content.
+For this Parity Wallet includes a DApp Registry application to register the manifest, image and content.

 - It is recommended to do the deployment on the test network first.
 - Register the dapp to receive a new unique network id.